 If you’re a little curious as to what lies just up ahead on the trail, or you still want to burn some calories, keep hiking coming to a broad 5400-foot gap between Tamanos Mountain and Barrier Peak.
 Still no view of Mount Rainier (you need to scramble one of the surrounding peaks for that), but you do get a nice view of the Cowlitz Chimneys now.

 The trail continues through meadows and quiet basins with window views east to Shriners Peak.
 It then descends following the cascading Kotsuck Creek to Chinook Creek.
-At 4.7 miles from the Owyhigh Lakes the trail intersects with the East Side Trail.
+At 4.7 miles from the Owyhigh Lakes, the trail intersects with the East Side Trail.
 From here it’s .4 mile to the trailhead on SR 123.
-If you can arrange for transportation, the one way trip makes for a great adventure—and the eastern section of this trails is even quitter than the western section.
-An out-and back trip from the east is a good obsjective too, and aside for a longer hike, there is more elevation to be gained too.
+If you can arrange for transportation, the one-way trip makes for a great adventure—and the eastern section of this trails is even quieter than the western section.
+An out-and-back trip from the east is a good objective too, and aside for a longer hike, there is more elevation to be gained too.
 No matter your plans, savor the solitude and serenity of this special corner of the park.

 Notes: Dogs-prohibited; permits required for camping (available at the White River and Longmire Wilderness Information Centers).